 Scanning a Specific File or Folder

 If you want to scan only a specific file or folder on your computer with VirusBarrier, you can do this simply by dragging and dropping the file into the VirusBarrier window as seen in the image below:

 You can also access scan options from the VirusBarrier menu bar.

 When a malware is found you will be notified immediately.
 It depends somewhat on what malware is detected, but you will generally have three options.

 - Repair tells VirusBarrier to remove the malware from the file and return it to the original location.

 - Quarantine.
-If you don't want to repair the files, you can have VirusBarrier put them in its Quarantine Zone.
+VirusBarrier will automatically place detected files into Quarantine, which is why this option is greyed out and cannot be selected.
 When files are quarantined, they can't be opened or read, ensuring that they cannot infect your Mac.
 This is useful for administrators who want to check files before running VirusBarrier's repair function.
 (See the Quarantine Zone section later in this manual for more details.)

 - Trust tells VirusBarrier that you think the file is not infected, and adds it to VirusBarrier's Trusted Files list.
 This may be used for false positive detections or important files you do not want VirusBarrier to take action on.
 However, be very careful when you click this button and only do so if you are sure the file is safe.
 If not, it may infect your entire Mac.
 (Which is probably a bad idea)